-- The DNP degree is defined as a practice-focused doctorate degree that prepares graduates as experts in nursing practice. - Nursing practice is defined by the AACN as "any form of nursing intervention that influences health care outcomes for individuals or populations, including direct care of individual patients, administration of nursing and health care organizations, and the implementation of health policy" (AACN, 2004, p.
-3). - According to the AACN's (2004) position statement, the DNP degree is proposed to be the terminal degree for nursing practice by 2015. - A nursing PhD degree is a research-focused degree, and the DNP degree is a practice-focused degree. - The evolution of doctoral education in nursing illustrates where we have been in doctoral education and the direction nursing is taking in the development of doctoral education. - The concept of a practice doctorate is not new.
-The idea began in the 1970s with the development of the DNS degree. - The AACN now designates the DNS and PhD degrees as research-focused degrees, with the DNP/DrNP being the designated practice-focused degrees. - In 2002, the AACN board of directors formed a task force to examine the current progress of proposed doctorates in nursing. - In 2000, the Institute of Medicine published a report titled To Err Is Human, which summarized errors made in the healthcare system and proposed recommendations to improve the overall quality of care. - In 2003, the Health Professions Education Committee published Health Professions Education: A Bridge to Quality, which outlined a specific set of competencies that should be met by all clinicians. - In 2008, the IOM appointed the Committee on the RWJF Initiative on the Future of Nursing.
-This committee published a report in 2010 titled The Future of Nursing: Focus on Education, which concluded that the "the ways in which nurses were educated during the 20th century are no longer adequate for dealing with the realities of healthcare in the 21st century" (IOM, 2010, p.
+- The DNP degree is defined as a practicefocused doctorate that prepares graduates as experts in nursing practice. - Nursing practice is defined by the AACN as "any form of nursing intervention that influences health care outcomes for individuals or populations, including direct care of - individual patients, administration of nursing and health care organizations, and the implementation of health policy" (AACN, 2004, p.
+3). - According to the AACN's (2004) position statement, the DNP degree is proposed to be the terminal degree for nursing practice by 2015.

+- A nursing PhD degree is a research-focused degree, and a DNP degree is a practicefocused degree. - The evolution of doctoral education in nursing illustrates where we have been in doctoral education and the direction nursing is taking in the development of doctoral education. - The concept of a practice doctorate is not new.
+The idea began in the 1970s with the development of the DNS degree. - The AACN now designates the DNS and PhD degrees as research-focused degrees, and the DNP and DrNP degrees are designated as practice-focused degrees. - In 2002 the AACN board of directors formed a task force to examine the current progress of proposed doctorates in nursing. - In 2000 the IOM published a report titled To Err Is Human: Building a Safer Health System, which summarized errors made in the healthcare system and proposed recommendations to improve the overall quality of care. - In 2003 the Health Professions Education Committee published Health Professions Education: A Bridge to Quality, which outlined a specific set of competencies that should be met by all clinicians. - In 2008 the IOM appointed the Committee on the RWJF Initiative on the Future of Nursing.
+This committee published a report in 2010 titled The Future of Nursing: Focus on Education, which concluded that "the ways in which nurses were educated during the 20th century are no longer adequate for dealing with the realities of healthcare in the 21st century" (IOM, 2010a, p.
 2).
-This committee also recommended doubling the number of nurses with doctorates by the year 2020. - In 2004, the AACN published a position statement regarding a practice doctorate in nursing and recommended that by 2015 all nurses pursuing advanced practice degrees will be prepared as DNP graduates. - In 2005, the National Academy of Sciences also recommended that a nonresearch nursing doctorate be developed to meet nursing faculty needs. - In 2006, the AACN described the Essentials of Doctoral Education for Advanced Nursing Practice, which represents the standards for DNP curricula. - The NONPF outlined the Practice Doctorate Nurse Practitioner Entry-Level Competencies as standards for DNP curricula.
+This committee also recommended doubling the number of nurses with doctorates by 2020. - In 2004 the AACN published a position statement regarding a practice doctorate in nursing and recommended that by 2015 all

-- In 2009, the NACNS developed Core Practice Doctorate Clinical Nurse Specialist Competencies. - The DNP degree is currently a post-master's degree program while the transition to the doctoral preparation for advanced nursing practice is taking place. - Graduate students may follow an individualized path to the DNP degree depending on their current master's degree preparation. - DNP graduates may be involved in many different roles that may include, but are not limited to, evaluation and translation of research, leader, health policy advocate, educator, and clinician.
+- nurses pursuing advanced-practice degrees will be prepared as DNP graduates. - In 2005 the National Academy of Sciences recommended that a nonresearch ND be developed to meet nursing faculty needs. - In 2006 the AACN described the Essentials of Doctoral Education for Advanced Nursing Practice, which represents the standards for DNP curricula. - NONPF outlined the Practice Doctorate Nurse Practitioner Entry-Level Competencies as standards for DNP curricula. - In 2009 the NACNS developed Core Practice Doctorate Clinical Nurse Specialist Competencies. - In 2007 the AANA stated that nurse anesthetist education would adopt doctoral education as preparation to enter into practice by 2025. - The DNP degree includes postmaster's degree programs and postbaccalaureate degree programs. - Graduate students may follow an individualized path to the DNP degree, depending on their current degree preparation. - DNP graduates may be involved in many different roles that may include, but are not limited to, research evaluator and translator, leader, healthcare policy advocate, educator, information technology specialist, and clinician.